THIS IS THE 2017 VERSION OF THIS STORY – CLICK HERE FOR THE 2020 EDITION

-Fun fact: for the second year running our TV Murder Mysteries to Binge Watch NOW was the #1 clicked story on BYT.
+Fun fact: for the third year running our TV Murder Mysteries to Binge Watch NOW was the #1 clicked story on BYT.
 And no wonder.
 Some of the best shows on TV (Sherlock, Broadchurch, Hannibal etc) were mysteries and your Netflix/Amazon Prime /Hulu/ Acorn / HBO GO recommendations/queues are BRIMMING with murder, mayhem, AND amazing accents solving those murders and mayhem.
-SO, HERE IS THE 2016 EDITION FOR YOUR PERUSAL, with dozens of new shows added.
+SO, HERE IS THE 2017 EDITION FOR YOUR PERUSAL, with all sorts of additions and addendums added.

 What is ahead of you is a very extensive, deeply researched (trust me, I HAVE seen every single one of these), immersive guide to the rabbit hole that is the TV thriller universe.
 Besides, it is FREEZING outside so you have some television marathon time to fill.